Build a site

 Footers provide space for important information, such as contacts, terms of service, calls to action, and attribution for any images on the page.
 You'll first delete the template footer, then design a custom simple footer that gives credit to any unoriginal content and indicates that this site is created for instructional purposes only.

-1. Scroll to the bottom of the initiative.
+1. Scroll to the bottom of the site.

 2. On the side panel, click Customize to return to the Customize side panel.
 Click Footer.